Animal Identification

 • Become familiar with the USDA Animal Disease Traceability (ADT) rule: http://www.aphis.usda.gov/traceability/downloads/ADT_standards.pdf

 • Purchase appropriate tags and application device and tag all potential animals that will be entered for World Dairy Expo in 2020.
 This must be done in advance of submitting entries for World Dairy Expo.
-All Entries for the 2020 Expo REQUIRE the AIN 15-digit attached ID with entry.
+All Entries for World Dairy Expo REQUIRE the AIN 15-digit attached ID with entry.

 • Visit with your breed association representative regarding future options for registration which may incorporate World Dairy Expo accepted forms of ID.